October 21, 2024

 The international cyber threat is currently at a critical level, with rising cases of fraud, account hacking, and data breaches causing severe consequences for businesses worldwide.
 Beyond the financial repercussions of a cyber attack, organizations face reputation damage, with 75% of users expressing their desire to cut ties with a brand after a significant security incident.

 • Fraud Detection: A prominent focus of cybercrime is within the financial industry.
 Especially with the rise of phishing, banks, and financial institutions are increasingly the target of fraud from compromised accounts.
-AI in cybersecurity aims to prevent this, providing high-precision account monitoring to detect unusual behavior and freeze cards and accounts before they become the victim of fraud.
+AI cybersecurity aims to prevent this, providing high-precision account monitoring to detect unusual behavior and freeze cards and accounts before they become the victim of fraud.

 • Zero-Day Threats: Zero-day threats are one of the most prominent fears of modern cyber security.
 Appearing out of thin air, these attacks are often swift, damaging, and vicious.
-AI in cybersecurity allows businesses to monitor for disruptions in their core systems more accurately.
+AI cybersecurity allows businesses to monitor for disruptions in their core systems more accurately.
 AI tools can detect zero-day threats before they become a problem, locking down and disabling accounts, applications, and critical infrastructure to halt zero-day exploits.

 • Threat Response Mobilization: The average company’s attack surface is now unimaginable.
 Across every system node, end-user device, and user account, cybersecurity experts have to contend with millions of potential access points that hackers could use.
 Artificial intelligence allows teams to automate the monitoring and response to threats across the entire attack surface.
 By automating with AI, teams can quickly mobilize to real threats, with AI escalation improving response times.

-AI in cybersecurity is actively automating many key processes in the field, freeing up security agent time for more pressing attacks while neutralizing some of the most prominent attack vectors in their tracks.
+AI cybersecurity is actively automating many key processes in the field, freeing up security agent time for more pressing attacks while neutralizing some of the most prominent attack vectors in their tracks.

 Bank of America: AI-Powered Fraud Detection and Account Monitoring